Torah

 MONTHLY PROGRAMS AND CLASSES

 Spend an evening caring for yourself the way you care for everyone else.
 Join Cantor Frost, Susie Wexler, and BJBE friends, old and new, for an inspiring evening of learning and engaging in community.
-Watch for timely topics and register early.
-Registration for February 2nd is open below.
+In April, MMNO is joining the Women's Seder on Monday April 15th.
+To register for the Women's Seder, please email Renee Kruss.
+Those who wish can request to be seated with Meaningful Mom's Night Out.
+And, mark your calendar for Wednesday May 8th as we celebrate motherhood through a Jewish lens.

-In this 3-session class with Rebecca Minkus Lieberman, we will study teachings from the Hasidic masters on the spiritual invitations of the Hebrew months of Adar and Nisan and the holidays of Purim and Passover.
+In this three-session class, Rebecca Minkus Lieberman comes to BJBE, and together we will study teachings from the Hasidic masters on the spiritual invitations of the Hebrew months of Adar and Nisan and the holidays of Purim and Passover.
 We will explore how we can bring these teachings on joy and liberation into our daily lives and relationships.

 Hebrew Classes